 I wasn’t making that back from my Ontraport investment.
 I was basically using it to send newsletters and automatically bill a dozen+ clients each month.
 That was on ME.
 I was underutilizing what Ontraport could do.

 While I’m an advocate for delegating, I also dislike HAVING to have a team member do things I needed.
 I don’t like HAVING to wait for someone else’s schedule if it’s something I want to move on quickly.

 I wanted the ability to create stuff quickly when I got the inspiration at midnight, which is a frequent occurrence for me.
-I used to judge myself for that, but realize now how it’s a gift and how my creativity is expressed.

 The other thing I didn’t love was the learning center/membership site that delivered my digital products.
-I couldn’t track with customers finished the modules or not and this really bothered me because I didn’t want to be one more person online creating products but never knowing how it was really affecting the customers.
+I couldn’t track with customers finished the modules or not and this really bothered me because I didn’t want to be one more person online creating products but never knowing how it was really impacting the customers.

 How could I interact with my customers?
 How could I streamline my technology to be easier and work at the level that I really use it?